Opleiding 4D biomechanics & performance trainer PRO

 Entry requirements

-• Basic knowledge of anatomy and biomechanics is expected
+• Basic knowledge of anatomy and biomechanics is expected.

 Result after completion

-After completing the course you will be able to:
+Upon completion of the program, you will be able to:

-• Tailor training structure to individual resilience
+• Tailoring training structure to individual capacity

 Guidance & learning environment